radiantmediaplayer/rmp-vast/README.md

 ## Debugging

-rmp-vast compiled does not print any log to the console.
+rmp-vast compiled library (./dist/rmp-vast.min.js) does not print any log to the console.
 If you want those logs for debugging purposes please use ./dist/rmp-vast.js instead

 [Back to documentation sections](#debugging)

 ## Parameters, API events and methods

-Source code for rmp-vast is available for review in ./src/js/ folder.
+Source code for rmp-vast is available for review in ./src/ folder.
 Code comments should be available at key points to better understand rmp-vast inner workings.

 ### Parameters when creating a rmp-vast instance